-During the Reporting Period, there had been no significant changes in the constitutional documents of the Company.
-A copy of the latest consolidated version of memorandum and articles of association of the Company is available on the websites of the Company and the Stock Exchange.
+During the year ended 31 March 2023, there had been no significant changes in the constitutional documents of the Company.
+On 29 May 2023, an Amended and Restated Bye-laws was adopted.
+A copy of the Amended and Restated Bye-laws of the Company is available on the websites of the Company and the Stock Exchange.